Dangerous Liaisons: Production

 Dangerous Liaisons was the first English-language film adaptation of Laclos's novel.
 The screenplay was based on Christopher Hampton's Olivier Award-winning and Tony Award-nominated theatrical adaptation for the Royal Shakespeare Company, directed by Howard Davies and featuring Lindsay Duncan, Alan Rickman and Juliet Stevenson.

 The film was shot entirely on location in the Île-de-France region of northern France, and featured historical buildings such as the Château de Vincennes in Val-de-Marne, the Château de Champs-sur-Marne, the Château de Guermantes in Seine-et-Marne, the Château du Saussay in Essonne, and the Théâtre Montansier in Versailles.

 Liaisons was the final film appearance of Academy Award and Tony Award-nominated actress Mildred Natwick.
-Drew Barrymore auditioned for the role of Cécile, and Sarah Jessica Parker turned it down before it was offered to Thurman.
+Drew Barrymore and Sarah Jessica Parker were considered for the role of Cécile before it went to Thurman.
 Annette Bening went through several auditions for the role of the courtesan Émilie, but in the end the role went to Laura Benson.
 Bening would go on to play the role of the Marquise de Merteuil in Miloš Forman's adaptation of Les Liaisons Dangereuses, Valmont, a year later.

-During production Malkovich had an affair with Pfeiffer.
+During production, Malkovich had an affair with Pfeiffer.
 His six-year marriage to actress Glenne Headly ended shortly thereafter.

-Uma Thurman revealed she was really nervous about stripping for this film but agreed because she felt it was the right thing to do at the time.
-But she also said she was horrified by the "voyeuristic" way the scene appeared in the final cut of the movie.
+Thurman later stated that she agreed to perform a nude scene in the film because she believed it was the right artistic decision at the time, despite feeling nervous.
+She expressed dissatisfaction with the "voyeuristic" nature of the final cut of the scene and decided not to appear nude in future films.